atyho/IFC-Data-Science-in-Central-Banking/README.md

   - [pyspark 3.1.1](https://spark.apache.org/docs/latest/api/python/)

 ## License for Code
 The code is licensed under a MIT license.
-See [LICENSE.txt](LICENSE) for details.
+See [LICENSE](LICENSE) for details.

 ## Acknowledgements
 The views expressed in this paper are those of the authors; no responsibility for these views should be attributed to the authors' affiliated organizations; all errors are the responsibility of the authors.
 We thank the ITS department at the Bank of Canada for their excellent assistance with Microsoft Azure Databricks.